xmcaicaizi/moya/README_EN.md

 *   **AI Co-Author**: Context-aware continuation powered by Zhipu AI (GLM-4.5).
 *   **Long-term Memory (RAG)**: Retrieval-Augmented Generation system that remembers previous chapters and settings using Supabase Vector.
 *   **World Building**: Dedicated panel for characters, locations, and items, automatically embedded for AI retrieval.
+*   **Story Outline**: A new “Outline” tab in the World Bible lets you capture per-chapter beats; the AI treats outline snippets as high-priority RAG context so it won’t drift.
+*   **Thinking Mode Toggle**: The toolbar exposes a “Deep Thinking / Quick Draft” switch that maps to GLM-4.5’s `thinking.type` parameter (see the [official guide](https://zhipu-ef7018ed.mintlify.app/cn/guide/models/free/glm-4.5-flash#%E7%BD%91%E9%A1%B5%E6%90%AD%E5%BB%BA)); deep mode is on by default but can be turned off for faster output.
 *   **Cloud Sync**: Real-time data persistence with Supabase.

 ## 🛠 Tech Stack